-Upon completion of the Fellowship, the Fellow will receive a Certificate of Completion.
-Additionally, those Fellows simultaneously enrolled in the DNAP Completion program will receive a Doctoral Diploma upon successful completion of that program.
+Fellows will receive a certificate at the completion of the program.
+Those also enrolled in the DNAP Completion program will receive their doctoral degree upon successful completion of that program.
 Please refer to the DNAP Completion handbook for more information regarding graduation requirements.